samiappdev/samiappdev/README.md

 ### Flutter Developer

-I am a Prague based **Flutter Developer** with a background in technical engineering and a deep interest in how technology drives business.
-I don't just write code, I build tools that solve real world problems and align with business goals.
+I am a Prague based **Flutter Developer** with a background in technical engineering.
+I don't just write code, I build tools that solve problems and align with business goals.

 ---